 Tales of Destiny 2 (the actual Japanese-only Destiny 2 for PS2, not the renamed Eternia) spoofs this practice by giving Loni Dunamis a Limit Break consisting of 15 kanji, which also has the unique property of having the ingame title pop up one kanji at a time when it is used.

-The same move would later be given to Malik Caesar from Tales of Graces, where it's made even more over the top by changing the camera angle as each part of attack's name is announced.
+The same move would later be given to Malik Caesar in Tales of Graces f, where it's made even more over the top by changing the camera angle as each part of attack's name is announced.
 It's known as "Tremorous Celestial Sundering Shredding Light of Cyclonic Butchery" in the English version.
+Or "Tremorous Celestial etc." for short, because the full name is too long to fit in the artes menu.

 To reduce redundancy, Tales of Vesperia introduced more than one shout for artes, and Raven completely averts this trope with most of his melee artes.
 Destiny Remake and Hearts likewise have characters say different things for every use of an arte beyond the first (usually a grunt or a simple battlecry), since their systems allowed freestyle comboing, including spamming, something most games in the series don't have.